 How do I demonstrate my income for the Portugal Digital Nomad Visa?

-You must prove that your monthly income exceeded the threshold of €3,280.
+To apply for the Portugal Remote Work Visa, you must prove that your monthly income exceeds the threshold of €3,280.
 Also, you must provide a bank statement with at least 12 Portugal’s minimal salaries on balance.
-In 2024, that amount equals €9,840.
+In 2024, that amount equals €9840.
+This income has to be active, not passive (such as rental income, pensions, dividends, royalties, etc).

 More about Portugal